 In May 2005, each of our U.S. mortgage insurance subsidiaries received an information request from the State of New York Insurance Department with respect to captive reinsurance transactions with lender-affiliated reinsurers and other types of arrangements in which lending institutions receive from our subsidiaries any form of payment, compensation or other consideration in connection with issuance of a policy covering a mortgagor of the lending institution.
 In February 2006, we received a follow-up industry-wide inquiry from New York requesting supplemental information.
 In addition, in early 2006 as part of an industry-wide review, one of our U.S. mortgage insurance subsidiaries received an administrative subpoena from the Minnesota Department of Commerce, which has jurisdiction over insurance matters, with respect to our reinsurance arrangements, including captive reinsurance transactions.
-In addition, in June 2008, the same subsidiary received from the Minneapolis, Minnesota office of the Inspector General for the U.S. Department of Housing and Urban Development, a subpoena requesting information substantially similar to the Minnesota Department of Commerce's request.
+In addition, in June 2008, the same subsidiary received from the Minnesota Department of Commerce's request.
 Since 2008, the Minnesota Department of Commerce has periodically requested additional information.
-In December 2011, the same subsidiary received a subpoena from the United States Department of Housing and Urban Development,

-Office of Inspector General with respect to reinsurance arrangements, including captive reinsurance transactions.
+In December 2011, the same subsidiary received a subpoena from the United States Department of Housing and Urban Development, Office of Inspector General with respect to reinsurance arrangements, including captive reinsurance transactions.
 In January 2012, we received an information request from the Consumer Financial Protection Bureau requesting information from our mortgage insurance subsidiaries with respect to reinsurance arrangements, including captive reinsurance transactions.
-We have responded or will respond to these industry-wide regulatory inquiries and follow-up inquiries, and will cooperate as appropriate with respect to any follow-up requests or inquiries.
+We have responded or will respond to these industry-wide regulatory inquiries, and will cooperate as appropriate with respect to any follow-up requests or inquiries.

 In December 2011 and January 2012, one of our U.S. mortgage insurance subsidiaries was named along with several other mortgage insurance industry participants and mortgage lenders as a defendant in three putative class action lawsuits captioned as follows: Samp, et al. v.
-JPMorgan Chase Bank, N.A., et al, United States District Court for the Central District of California; White, et al v.
-The PNC Financial Services Group, Inc., et al, United States District Court for the Eastern District of Pennsylvania; and Menichino, et al v.
+JPMorgan Chase Bank, N.A., et al United States District Court for the Central District of California; White, et al v.
+The PNC Financial Services Group, Inc., et al United States District Court for the Eastern District of Pennsylvania; and Menichino, et al v.
 Citibank NA, et al, United States District Court for the Western District of Pennsylvania.
-Plaintiffs allege that "captive reinsurance arrangements" with providers of private mortgage insurance whereby a mortgage lender through captive reinsurance arrangements received a portion of the borrowers' private mortgage insurance premiums were in violation of RESPA and unjustly enriched the defendants for which plaintiffs seek declaratory relief and unspecified monetary damages, including restitution.
+Plaintiffs allege that "captive reinsurance mertage insurance providers of private mortgage insurance whereby a mortgage lender through captive reinsurance arrangements received a portion of the borrowers' private mortgage insurance premiums were in violation of RESPA and unjustly enriched the defendants for which plaintiffs seek declaratory relief and unspecified monetary damages, including restitution.
 We intend to vigorously defend these actions.